 Surg Oncol.
 2012 Jan;105(1):1-3

-Make a very small incision and take out the bad parathyroid.
+Make a small incision and take out the bad parathyroid and examine

 modern science, and not big knives!
 You must make sure all the other

-glands are asleep! (almost 25% of people will need more than one
+glands are asleep (making no hormone), because about 25-30% of people will need more than one

 Do not remove the normal parathyroid glands.
-If they are
+This sounds obvious,

 Don't "EXPLORE" the entire neck like surgeons have done